 and why is it important?

-NAD+ influences just about every bodily function we have.
-NAD+ has well over 500 distinct reactions on a cellular level, making it an essential coenzyme for regulating normal cell function.
+NAD+ influences many bodily functions and its list of interactions is growing every day.
+NAD+ has well over 500 distinct reactions on a cellular level, making it an essential coenzyme for regulating normal cell function.2

-Unfortunately, NAD+ enzymes aren’t capable of crossing cell membranes on their own, making supplementing with NAD+ impossible.
-If we want to increase our natural NAD+ levels, we have to supplement with something that transforms into NAD+.
+Unfortunately, NAD+ enzymes aren’t capable of crossing cell membranes on their own, so merely supplementing the diet with NAD+ will not result in it getting into your system.
+To increase our natural NAD+ levels, however, we can supplement the diet with a precursor that does get through, after which it transforms naturally into NAD+.

-The good news is that supplementing with NMN can do just that.
+The good news is that NMN is such a precursor, so supplementing with it can do just that.
 NMN, once ingested, can help restore and regulate NAD+ levels to the numbers we had in our youth.
-And that’s just one of the reasons NMN is considered a viable anti-aging compound among doctors, researchers, and scientists alike.
+And that’s just one of the reasons NMN is considered a possible anti-aging compound among doctors, researchers, and scientists alike.

 Where Does NMN Come From?

-To get a better idea of what those key differences are, let’s learn a little about both Vitamin B3 and NMN and the role they play in the body.
+To get a better idea of what those key differences are, let’s learn a little about both Vitamin B3 and NMN and the roles they each play in the body.

 Vitamin B3

-Vitamin B3 is also known as Niacin or Nicotinic Acid, which converts food into energy.
+Vitamin B3 is also known as niacin or nicotinic acid, which converts food into energy.
 Vitamin B3 has been shown to be beneficial for the nervous system, digestive system, and to our overall skin health.
-While Vitamin B3 is in many multivitamins and health supplements, most of us are able to source enough from the foods we eat.
+While vitamin B3 is in many multivitamins and health supplements, most of us are able to source enough from the foods we eat.5

 NMN (Nicotinamide Mononucleotide)

-Although small amounts of NMN can be sourced from fruits and veggies such as avocados, broccoli, cabbage, edamame, and cucumbers, it can be difficult to get a full daily serving from these alone.
+Although small amounts of NMN can be sourced from fruits and veggies such as avocados, broccoli, cabbage, edamame, and cucumbers, it can be difficult to get a full daily supply from these alone.

 So, which should you supplement with: Vitamin B3 (Niacin) or NMN?
 Each compound plays a unique role in our biological function.
 While the majority of healthy adults won’t need to supplement with B3, NMN supplementation is something we may all want to consider as we get older and our NAD+ levels naturally start to decline.

 NMN, the precursor to NAD+, has been the subject of numerous clinical studies in the past two decades.
-The positive outcomes have been evident in both animal and human trials.
-There’s no denying that the research behind NMN supplements is proving there are potential natural solutions for a wide range of age-related ailments.
+Positive outcomes have been documented in both animal and human trials.7 There’s no denying that the research behind NMN supplements is proving there are potential natural solutions for a wide range of age-related ailments.

 Here are a few excerpts from some of the most prominent studies and research behind NMN supplements: